 The Cardinal Card Office is located in the plaza of the Edminster Student Union Building.
 All students and employees at North Idaho College and NIC-supported outreach centers are issued a Cardinal Card.
 This card serves as the college's official student/ employee photo ID and should be carried at all times and made available to Campus Security upon request.
 The Cardinal Card is a multi-functional card used for electronic access to buildings/ rooms and access to services in departments across campus.
-For example, this card is used for identification, residence hall meal programs, financial aid verification, bookstore purchases, library services, printing services, access to student programming, Outdoor Pursuit rentals, and admission to athletic events and the computer lab.
-In addition, Cardinal Cash can be added to your card.
-Cardinal Cash is a prepaid, declining balance account that can be added to your card similar to a debit card.
-This allows you to have flexible spending options for bookstore purchases, printing, and dining services.
+This card is used for identification, residence hall meal programs, financial aid verification, bookstore purchases, library services, printing services, access to student programming, Outdoor Pursuit rentals, and admission to athletics events and the computer lab.
+In addition, Cardinal Cash can be added to the Cardinal Card.
+Cardinal Cash is a prepaid, declining balance account similar to a debit card.
+This allows flexible spending options for bookstore, printing, and dining services purchases.
+Lost, stolen, or damaged Cardinal Cards are \$20 to replace.